 The first step is to consult your doctor.
 Your health plan’s formulary is the list of drugs it will cover.
 If your plan does not cover the medication you need, perhaps there is another similar drug in the formulary, which your doctor should know about.
 In some cases there are other factors involved:

 - Your plan may require step therapy.
-This means that before your more expensive drug is authorized, you need to try a less-expensive one or perhaps a generic drug first.
+This means that before your more expensive drug is authorized, you need to try a less-expensive one or perhaps a A generic drug is a prescription medication that has the same active ingredient formula as a brand-name drug.
+Generic drugs usually cost less than brand-name drugs.... first.

 - The drug may have quantity limits.
 This means that it may have been authorized for a specific period of time.